We all come empty-handed to this world. We all will leave so.

 Life is also about creating strong bonds with the people you love.
-It helps to create a sense of belonging in your kids and develop strong ties and a sense of security within the family members.
+It helps to create a sense of belonging in your kids and develop strong ties and a sense of security among the family members.

 At the end of the day, you want people in life who are there for you no matter what.
 When you spend more time with family you also get to share your day, your joys and disappointments with them, and that builds strong ties.

 In the quest for making more money or creating empires, always find time to spend time with your family.
 Because in the end, what matters is not how much you earned, but how much love you gave away.

 5. By not expanding your comfort zone